Central Suburban League: Divisional alignment

 While the divisions' names are geographic, their makeup is not based on a school's location.
 The North Division includes the schools with the smaller enrollments while the South Division includes the schools with the larger enrollments.
 Every two years the member school's official enrollment is used to determine division alignment.

 Not all activities and sports make use of the division alignment.
 In chess, teams compete as a part of the North Suburban Chess League which comprises schools from many conferences.
 Scholastic Bowl plays as a single twelve team league.

 Niles North moved to the CSL South for the 2016-'17 season after former South Division school Waukegan was replaced with Vernon Hills.
 Vernon Hills, which had the smallest enrollment in the conference at that point, was placed in the North Division.

 In the 2019-2020 season, Glenbrook North and Niles North swapped divisions because of a division realignment.

+In the 2023-2024 season, Deerfield and Niles West swapped divisions because of a division realignment.